Trustees

 Steve has over 35 years experience in the voluntary, community, faith-based and statutory sectors as a qualified Youth & Community Worker, Teacher, manager, trainer, researcher, volunteer and trustee.
 Former roles have included Chair of Trustees of YMCA Northamptonshire, Executive Committee member of the Northampton & County Council for Voluntary Services, Neighbourhood Manager in Spring Boroughs for Northampton Borough Council and Youth Officer for two Church of England dioceses.
 He has been employed for the past 22 years as the Development Worker for Church-Related Community Work around Britain with The United Reformed Church.

 Steve’s experiences as a charitable trustee for almost 30 years with the Resources in Community Trust and for 12 years as a Grants Adviser with the Northamptonshire Community Foundation have provided particular insights into how many local people and families are challenged by poverty, homelessness and the lack of decent housing, unemployment and low aspirations.
-However, he is also well aware that there are many excellent local organisations and charities, such as the Teresa McCarthy-Dixon Foundation, who are working in partnership to alleviate poverty, to confront injustice and to work towards the Common Good and an even-more flourishing Northampton!

 He combines his family commitments as an adoptive parent with 4 children alongside volunteer roles with The Friends of Northampton Racecourse, the Action for Happiness local group, the Northants Parents Forum Group, the Friends of Bethany, with Abington Lawn Tennis Club and as a member at St. Giles Church, Northampton, but ensuring that there is still time to enjoy the countryside, go biking and to support the Saints and Cobblers!